woodystock/learner-materials-react-props-and-state/activities/activity-8-extension.md

 This is because some of the food items are in an array and when they are rendered on the page our program doesn't know there needs to be a white space and comma between each item.

-Using what you know about JavaScript and inserting logic through curly braces {}, could you write some logic so that favorite foods are joined together nicely with a comma separating each food item?
+Using what you know about JavaScript, passing props and inserting logic through curly braces {}, could you write some logic so that favorite foods are joined together nicely with a comma separating each food item?

 # Well done! 🙌